 In 1997, Scherch co-authored the seminal book "What Have We Done?
 A State of the Bioregion Report for East Tennessee and the southern Appalachian bioregion."
 His contributions drew from his own Social Work dissertation research which examined sustainable living practices and community development initiatives across this bioregion spanning eight US states.
 Later, in 2005, at the invitation of the former Prime Minister of the Tibetan Government-in-Exile, he facilitated sustainable agriculture training workshops with government officials, farmers and residents of Tibetan refugee settlements in southern India.
 Subsequently, details of this work can be found in his 2005 paper entitled Sustainability in Exile: Envisioning Permanent Culture in Tibetan Refugee Settlements, and 2012 video documentary (available online) entitled "Sustainability in Exile: Tibetan Farmers Cultivating Compassion."
 His teaching and research sabbatical in China, in 2007, afforded opportunities to learn with students and faculty on topics of sustainable development, including historical and contemporary practices, and socio-economic and ecological benefits of bamboo resource systems.

 In 2016, he was awarded a Fulbright Scholar Specialist appointment for collaboration in Kampala, Uganda, within Makerere University’s Department of Social Work and Social Administration.
-While there, amid program review activities and supporting student thesis evaluations, he designed a new international partnership program of Pacific Bamboo Resources, an NGO he founded in 2004.
+While there, amid program review activities and supporting student thesis evaluations, he designed a new international partnership program of Pacific Bamboo Resources, an NGO he founded in 2004 through 2022.
 The resulting "flagship" program emerged as Bamboo for Good (B4G).
-B4G partners on training and projects serving critical needs — sustainable agriculture and food security, post COVID-19 recovery and community / economic empowerment and resilience, and environmental services such as flood / erosion mitigation, and wildlife habitat restoration and protection.
+B4G partnered on training and projects serving critical needs — sustainable agriculture and food security, post COVID-19 recovery and community / economic empowerment and resilience, and environmental services such as flood / erosion mitigation, and wildlife habitat restoration and protection.
 In July, 2019, B4G was presented to the United Nations High-Level Political Forum on Sustainable Development as a best practice model for advancing and sustaining UN sustainable development goal (SDG) achievements.
 Previously, B4G was recognized in the 2018 Global Agenda for Social Work and Social Development as "a best practice example of innovation in social work and social development to maintain a balance between humans and the planet."